PENN STATE HBG

 Collaborative Governance Networks

 Selected recent publications.
-For a full list of publication, please refer to the CV linked under the Bio tab.
+For a full list of publication, please refer to the CV on the left column.

 Ran, B. & Qi, H. (2016).
 Issues and challenges of Public Service Procurement in China: A Collaborative Governance Perspective.
 International Journal of Public Policy.
 Vol. 12, Nos.
 3/4/5/6. pp. 339 - 358